wongak626/IN-silico-Restriction-Digest-Tool/ReadMe.md

 ```
 pip install Flask
 ```
-After obtaining this repository, execute:
+After obtaining this repository, go into the project directory and execute:
 ```
 python digest.py
 ```